aaliyevaa/applied-cryptography/README.md

-# applied-cryptography
+# Applied Cryptography

-Code implementations and assignments for university cryptography course
+Code implementations for university cryptography course.

+## Structure
+- `assignments/` - Course assignments and homework

+Assignments are organized sequentially and include implementation details and comments.